Drinks

 130 ml Thomas Henry Soda

-Build in collins glass.
+Build in collins glass with 4 ice cubes.

 The New York World, 1.
 August 1882, page 7.